globaleaks/whistleblowing-software/GOVERNANCE.md

 Here are listed the main organizations behind the project’s governance and sustainability:

-* [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/): association of social promotion incorporated in 2012 to develop and promote Globaleaks software, support anonymous whistleblowing and digital anonymity, fiscal sponsor for the initial development lifecycle and owner of the AGPLv3 License and Trademark;
+* [Whistleblowing Solutions Impresa Sociale (S.r.l.)](https://www.whistleblowingsolutions.it/): an innovative social enterprise that carries out research and development to support whistleblowers and the fight against corruption.
+It was founded in 2016 to guarantee the economic sustainability of the GlobaLeaks project, through taking care of the growing number of requests for assistance, maintenance and custom deployment.
+WBS hosts the development activities and coordinates the community efforts.

-* [Whistleblowing Solutions Impresa Sociale](https://www.whistleblowingsolutions.it/): social enterprise incorporated in 2016 to support GlobaLeaks's sustainability and the definition of the project’s compliance by providing professional services and re-investing by statutory rules any earnings into the maintenance of the Globaleaks software.
+* [Hermes Center for Transparency and Digital Human Rights (HERMES)](https://www.hermescenter.org/): a non-profit association founded in 2012 by a group of hacktivists, lawyers and digital rights defenders to host the development and implementation of open source technologies with the purpose of advocating for freedom of speech online and, more generally, the protection of human rights and personal freedom in a connected world.
+Fiscal sponsor for the initial GlobaLeaks development lifecycle is owner of the [AGPLv3 License](https://github.com/globaleaks/GlobaLeaks/blob/main/LICENSE) and [Trademark](https://github.com/globaleaks/GlobaLeaks/blob/main/brand/globaleaks-euipo-trademark-certificate.pdf).

 ## Possible improvements
 The GlobaLeaks team looks forward to improving the project governance and is exploring the following possibilities: